 The USPSTF recognizes that clinical decisions involve more considerations than evidence alone.
 Clinicians should understand the evidence but individualize decisionmaking to the specific patient or situation.
 Similarly, the USPSTF notes that policy and coverage decisions involve considerations in addition to the evidence of clinical benefits and harms.

-Screening for Abdominal Aortic Aneurysm: U.S. Preventive Services Task Force Recommendation Statement
+Low-Dose Aspirin for the Prevention of Morbidity and Mortality From Preeclampsia: U.S. Preventive Services Task Force Recommendation Statement